ghiewa/gs1-cloud/README.md

 6. Find the output in the directory "output" as "your filename"_check_yyyymmdd_hhmmss.csv.<br>
    All invalid gtins are also listed "your filename"_check_invalid_yyyymmdd_hhmmss.csv.
 This is usefull in case of large datasets.
    Also a log file is created as "your filename"_check_yyyymmdd_hhmmss.log<br>
+   The delimiter character is | and the characterset of the output is UTF-8.
 7. Two files are added to the input directory:
    - All the unique GTINS from the input file are copied into to "your filename"_unique.txt<br>
    - All active GTINS are listed in the file "your filename"_active.txt.
 This file is used as input for GS1_Cloud_VIEW_GTINS.py